 Small game and upland game birds in the District include cottontail rabbit, snowshoe hare, fox squirrels, pheasant, partridge, a variety of grouse, and mourning dove.
-Sandhill crane, turkey, duck, and geese are also game species and migratory species that are commonly harvested and managed.
-Furbearers are managed following the Furbearer Regulations (Chapter 4) and include mink, bobcat, muskrat, weasel, badger, marten, and beaver.
+Sandhill crane, turkey, duck, and geese are migratory game species that are commonly harvested and managed.
+Furbearers are managed following the WGF Commission Furbearer Regulations (Chapter 4)31 and include mink, bobcat, muskrat, weasel, badger, marten, and beaver.
 Fur trapping is an important current, as well as cultural, practice that played important roles in the development of Carbon County.
 For additional information and data refer to the Annual Report of Small Game, Upland Game Birds, Migratory Game Birds, Furbearer, Wild Turkey, and Falconry Harvest.
-(WGFD, 2020)
+32 (WGFD, 2020b)

 Non-game wildlife species are important to both ecologic function and recreation opportunities, such as wildlife viewing.
 Non-game birds and mammals are managed by WGFD under the Nongame Bird and Mammal Program in cooperation with USFWS.
-For additional information, including best management practices, conservation plans, and records refer to the Nongame Wildlife in Wyoming page.
+For additional information, including best management practices, conservation plans, and records refer to the Nongame Wildlife in Wyoming33 page.
 (WGFD, n.d.-c)